dusk-network/plang/README.md

 cargo run --release compile -p test.pp test.plang
 ```

-Circuits are defined using a custom language in the defined in the pest
+Circuits are declared using a custom language defined in the pest
 [grammar file](./plang/plang.pest).
 Its contents for reference:

 ```text